sgrekov/Memo/README.md

 }
 ```

-You can use as a view.
+You can use this generated class as a view implementation.
 You need to pass actual implementor to the constructor of generated class:

 ```kotlin
 val actualView : ProfileView = ...